Click here for ISE's full department history.

 - Louis A. Martin-Vega becomes department chair in 1994, and S. David Wu succeeds him in 1998.

 - In January 1988, the department moved to the Harold S. Mohler Laboratory from Packard Laboratory.
 The building was named after Harold S. Mohler, '48, former President, CEO and Chairman of the Hershey Foods.

 - Marlin U. Thomas becomes department chair in 1988.

 - Computer technology drives changes in curriculum, with courses in CAD/CAM, robotics and automation, and computer information systems becoming a vital part of the program.

 - Curriculum further expanded to include computer integration technology, artificial intelligence, expert systems, and neural network methods.

 - IE alum Lido (Lee) Iacocca, '45, was named President of the Chrysler Corporation in 1978.
 He is credited with saving the company from bankruptcy by championing the development of Chrysler's K-car series and the world's first minivan.

-- The starting seeds of the Enterprise System Center (ESC) were also formed in the 1973.
+- The starting seeds of the Enterprise System Center (ESC) were formed in 1973.

-- Field of Information Systems had become important part of department
+- The field of Information Systems becomes an important part of department.

-- Coursework in computer-aided manufacturing and automation were added
+- Coursework in computer-aided manufacturing and automation was added.

 - Three new laboratories began operations: